Forklift Accident Claims

 • Personal protective equipment: Employers should provide necessary personal protective equipment (PPE) to forklift operators.

-• Reporting and investigation: Accidents involving forklifts must be reported, investigated, and necessary corrective actions must be taken.
+• Reporting and investigation: Accidents involving forklifts must be reported and investigated, and necessary corrective actions must be taken.

-• Compliance with regulations: Employers must comply with relevant health and safety regulations governing forklift operations.
+• Compliance with regulations: Employers must comply with relevant health and safety rules governing forklift operations.

 • Communication and training: Employers should effectively communicate safety policies and provide ongoing employee training.

-• Legal responsibilities: Employers can be held liable for forklift accidents if they fail to fulfill their care duties.
+• Legal responsibilities: Employers can be held liable for forklift accidents if they fail to fulfil their duty of care.
 Seek legal advice for forklift accident claims.

 • Crush injuries: Forklift accidents can result in crush injuries when a person is pinned or trapped between the forklift and another object or structure.